jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 - Mirror the backend structure in test projects
 - One test file per service/controller

+**Test discipline - CRITICAL:**
+- **NEVER proceed with making code changes if ANY tests are failing**
+- All tests (frontend and backend) must pass before starting new work
+- If tests are failing, investigate and fix them immediately before continuing
+- This ensures we maintain code quality and catch regressions early
+- Failing tests indicate broken functionality that must be addressed

 ### E2E Testing with NSwag API Client Generation

 **Automated API client code generation:**